themebeez/universal-google-adsense-and-ads-manager/README.txt

 == TRANSLATE TO YOUR LANGUAGE ==

 If you love this plugin, We would like to welcome you to join your hands with us.
 Kindly feel free to translate this plugin in your local language.
-You can access the (translation page from this link)[https://translate.wordpress.org/projects/wp-plugins/universal-google-adsense-and-ads-manager/].
+You can access the [translation page from this link](https://translate.wordpress.org/projects/wp-plugins/universal-google-adsense-and-ads-manager/).

 == IMPORTANT LINKS ==